shanshanwangcsc/blog_post_multimodal_LLMs/README.md

 sample_00000999.jpg
 sample_00000999.json
 ```
-Each .jpg and .json pair forms a single multimodal training sample.
+Each .jpg and .json pair forms a single training sample.

 The WebDataset representation enables purely sequential I/O pipelines, which are particularly beneficial for large-scale deep learning workloads.
 Compared to random-access file loading, sequential reads can achieve significantly higher throughput on both local storage and distributed filesystems.
-This approach is especially important when training on hundreds of GPUs, where even small I/O inefficiencies can lead to substantial reductions in overall utilization.

 For data loading, we use the Energon dataloader, which provides efficient support for distributed foundation model training.
-Energon integrates seamlessly with WebDataset and offers automatic sharding, worker balancing, asynchronous prefetching, and scalable data streaming across multiple nodes.
-These features help ensure that the GPUs remain fully utilized throughout training and that the input pipeline scales together with the compute resources.
+Energon integrates seamlessly with WebDataset.
+It is easy to blend many different datasets together, and distribute the work across many nodes and processes of a cluster.

-### Example Training Sample
+### Example of Training Sample

 A typical training sample consists of an image and a corresponding conversational annotation:
 ```